A Michigan autoworker's wallet is found under a hood in Minnesota — 151,000 miles later

 “The amazing part to me was it was so protected,” Guilford said of the wallet as he also traced the car's history.
 “Think about this: 11 years, rain, snow.
 It was in Minnesota, for crying out loud.
 It was in Arizona when it was bought.
 Think about how hot a transmission gets in Arizona driving down the road.
 That's incredible.”

+Ford spokesperson Said Deep called it a “repair that’s right on the money,” adding: "Can you imagine the odds?”

 Cabela's, an outdoor retailer, said the $250 in gift cards remain valid, but it has offered to give him new cards anyway.
 Guilford doesn't know the status of a $25 card from Outback Steakhouse.
-The numbers on the lottery tickets faded long ago.
+The numbers on the lottery tickets in the wallet faded long ago.

 “I'm going to put everything back in it and leave it just like it is, and it's gonna sit at the house in the china cabinet and that’s for my kids,” said Guilford, a part-time auctioneer.
 “They can tell my great-grandkids about it.
 We're big into stories.
 I like tellin’ stories.
 That's just who I am.”